Semantic Frame Interpolation: Methodology: Formulation, Architecture and Dataset

-We define the frame count set for expert LoRAs as $S = \{5, 9, 17, 33, 65, 81\}$, a carefully designed scheme that comprehensively addresses diverse requirements ranging from short-range interpolation to long-term generation.
-Specifically, the 5-frame and 9-frame configurations target conventional video ``interpolation" tasks, capable of handling fine-grained motion continuity for subtle temporal transitions.
-The intermediate 17-frame and 33-frame settings cater to medium-length scene ``transitions", particularly suitable for processing gradually evolving content with moderate temporal dynamics.
-The extended 65-frame and 81-frame setups are designed for long-term cross-content ``generation", effectively supporting synthesis between endpoints with significant semantic variations.
-This hierarchical partitioning enables specialized adaptation across the entire spectrum of temporal scales while maintaining optimal parameter efficiency.
+We define the frame count set for expert LoRAs as $S = \{5, 9, 17, 33, 65, 81\}$, which is selected according to both task coverage and structural efficiency.
+From the task perspective, these anchors are designed to cover different interpolation demands ranging from short-range interpolation to long-term semantic generation.
+Specifically, the 5-frame and 9-frame settings target conventional interpolation scenarios that mainly require fine-grained motion continuity; the 17-frame and 33-frame settings are suitable for medium-length transitions with moderate temporal variation; and the 65-frame and 81-frame settings are intended for long-range generation, where semantic bridging between distant endpoints becomes dominant.
+In this way, the selected anchors provide coverage over qualitatively different temporal regimes in SFI.
+From the structural perspective, let $N_{max}$ denote the maximum frame count that can be stably trained under the current computational resources.
+We construct the anchor set in the form:

+Under our current setting, this yields $\{5, 9, 17, 33, 65, 81\}$.
+Such a geometric progression ensures that, when the trainable frame range expands, i.e., $N_{max}$ increases, the number of experts $|S|$ does not grow excessively and cause prohibitive computational overhead.
+Therefore, the frame-count set $S$ is essentially a scalable partition of the currently trainable temporal range.
+When the upper bound of trainable frame counts increases, the anchor set can be correspondingly extended while preserving the same design principle.
+In this way, the selected set achieves a practical balance among temporal coverage, expert specialization, and computational cost.

+The role of MoL is to allow the model to respond differently to different target frame counts while preserving shared interpolation knowledge.
+In practice, the universal LoRA provides a common adaptation basis across all cases, while the selected expert LoRA further adjusts the generation behavior for the corresponding temporal scale.
+Unlike traditional feature-based interpolation methods that rely on generic features to cover all interpolation cases, MoL explicitly refines the functional roles of learned features in SemFi.
+It enables scale-invariant knowledge, such as general consistency priors, and scale-dependent knowledge, such as local continuity for short-range interpolation and semantic bridging for long-range generation, to be modeled separately.
+In this way, MoL not only enhances feature adaptation, but also serves as an SFI-oriented mechanism for organizing and activating different interpolation knowledge according to the target temporal regime.

+In addition, MoL also exhibits transferability.
+The proposed MoL strategy can be applied to a broad class of image-to-video generation models.
+In practice, it only requires that the model be able to inject and process image-conditioned features, and that its backbone contain Transformer blocks or other modules where low-rank residual adapters can be inserted.
+Under these conditions, a universal LoRA can be used to capture interpolation priors shared across frame scales, while expert LoRAs provide additional adaptation for different temporal regimes.
+This makes MoL a practical way to extend existing image-conditioned video generation frameworks toward variable-length semantic interpolation.

-\subsection{SFI-300K\textbf{: A High-Quality and Large-Scale SFI Dataset}}
+\subsection{SFI-300K: A High-Quality and Large-Scale SFI Dataset}